Sleep

 When you climb into bed, or you are awake during the night, try one of the following:

-Slowly scan the body from head to toe.
-Sensing into areas of tension and areas of ease.
+• Slowly scan the body from head to toe.
+Noticing areas of tension and areas of ease, without judgement.

-Begin to focus on your breath - how it feels entering your body, and leaving your body.
+• Begin to focus on your breath - how it feels entering your body, and leaving your body.
 Is the breath short or long, shallow or deep?
-If it feels comfortable to you, begin to lengthen the exhale and breathe deeply, into your belly.
+If it feels comfortable to you, breathe really gently and begin to lengthen the exhale eg inhale to the count of 4, exhale to the count of 6.

-Thoughts will come and go, when they come, think ‘Thought’ and let them pass without problem solving.
+• Thoughts will come and go.
+When they come, observe them and label them ‘Thought’ and let them pass without problem solving.
+If the thought is something important, quickly jot it down.